-High quality jobs come to high quality workforces.
-To ensure Medway's workers find local jobs that meet their skills and aspirations, and to secure prosperity for all, we will promote the importance of lifelong learning and skills attainment.
+To help Medway's workers find local jobs that meet their skills and aspirations, and thereby secure growth for all, we will promote the importance of lifelong learning and skills attainment, and promote new local job opportunities stemming from inward investment to residents, apprentices and graduates.

-We will support the development of the new skills board, spearheading an integrated 'one-council' approach to skills development from reception to retirement and providing a specific forum for college and university engagement.
-The skills board will shape and fulfil the aims of an 'all age' skills plan for Medway, bringing benefits to residents and businesses alike.
+We will continue to support the development of the Medway Skills Board, spearheading an integrated 'one-council' approach to skills development from reception to retirement and providing a specific forum for college and university engagement.
+The Skills Board will shape and work to deliver the aims of an 'all age' skills plan for Medway, bringing benefits to residents and businesses alike.
+We will keep abreast of employer skills demands and support education providers in matching local supply with local requirements.

-Medway Council will lead by example in recruiting a significant cohort of apprentices each year through its Apprenticeship Academy.
+Medway Council will continue to lead by example in recruiting a significant cohort of apprentices each year through its Apprenticeship Academy.
 We will work directly with local businesses and training providers to match applicants to industry, and to raise understanding of the value of apprenticeship opportunities.